Madeby7/fMRINet/README.md

 # fMRI Task State Classification with Deep Learning

-A deep learning approach for classifying cognitive task states from fMRI time series data using a custom CNN architecture adapted for neuroimaging data.
+A deep learning approach for classifying cognitive task states from fMRI time series data using a custom CNN architecture adapted from EEGNet for neuroimaging data.

 ## Overview

 This project implements a 6-class classification system for fMRI task states: